China, Malaysia support Pak stand on IOK in UN

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-NEW YORK: China and Malaysia on Friday supported Pakistan’s principled stand on Indian Occupied Kashmir (IOK), calling for a peaceful solution to the lingering dispute in line with the UN resolutions and wishes of the Kashmiri people.
+NEW YORK: China and Malaysia Friday supported Pakistan’s principled stand on the Indian Occupied Kashmir (IOK) calling for a peaceful solution to the lingering dispute in line with the UN resolutions and wishes of the Kashmiri people.

 Addressing the United Nations General Assembly (UNGA) here, Chinese Foreign Minister Wang Yi said Kashmir issue was a dispute left from the past and it should be peacefully and properly resolved.